WerewolvesRevamped/WWR-Generator/README.md

   "minimum_power": <Integer>, // the weakest allowed role
   "maximum_power": <Integer>, // the strongest allowed role
   "double_name": <Boolean>, // in case only one ability is chosen, is it allowed to use both of the name segments from that ability?
-  "random_abilities": <Boolean> // selects completely random abilities if true, otherwise selects a maximum of one ability from each pool
+  "random_abilities": <Boolean> // guarantees an ability from the first pool is selected },
-},

 "win_condition": "0) <Text>\n", // the base win condition